The only suits you need for work and why you need them.

 The power of this iconic suit lies in how it makes people look more dominant and assertive; a result of its vertical lines elongating the wearer’s body.

-Despite its virtues, the striped suit is not as popular in Australia as it is in England or the United States, which I think has something to do with its authoritative appearance.
+Despite its virtues, the striped suit is not as popular in Australia as it is in England or the United States, which I think has something to do with how aggressive it looks.
 Generally speaking, aggressive stripes are thicker and placed more widely apart.
-Suits should not overpower the wearer but complement them, so the more aggressive the stripes the less aggressive everything else needs to be.
+Suits should not overpower the wearer but complement them, so the more aggressive the stripes the more approachable everything else needs to be.
 A wool or knit tie, or a button-down collared shirt, can help add a touch of humanity to this boardroom staple.

 Another secret, and keep this to yourself, is to wear a striped suit so often that you totally forget it’s there.
 Wear it to work.
 Wear it after work.
 Wear it until you know it better than you know your colleagues.
 In my experience, a good suit is probably more reliable too.